Bravyn/Bravyns/README.md

 Apart from coding, I enjoy sharing my knowledge and experiences through writing.
 Visit my [blog](ianbravyn.hashnode.dev) to read my latest articles on front-end development, CSS tips and tricks, and more.

 ## Contact
 Feel free to contact me on ianbravynsa@gmail.com.
-You can also connect with me on LinkedIn linkedin.com/in/ian-bravyn-abwoto to stay updated with my latest projects and activities.
+You can also connect with me on [LinkedIn](linkedin.com/in/ian-bravyn-abwoto) to stay updated with my latest projects and activities.

 Thank you for visiting my GitHub profile!
 I look forward to connecting with fellow developers and contributing to exciting projects.